postmanlabs/labs-docs/_posts/01_postman/09_monitors/2018-02-01-monitors_history.md

 warning: false
 ---

-Postman lets you track, over a specific timeframe, the performance and response of your team or private collections.
+Postman lets you track, over a specific timeframe, the performance and response results of your team or private collection monitors.

 Two major tasks